Last updated May 14, 2021

 Today’s Status, Looking Towards Summer 2021 — Blue

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Uganda again (it’s stuff you’re going to want to know).
-Also, this info can change often.
+Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 Entry is allowed for most travelers with negative COVID-19 test results.
 Your Covid test must have been taken (at most) 120 hours before departure from the first embarkation point.

 Airports re-opened in October, and visas are being processed again.